ANDREW COTRUPI, DEFENSE ATTORNEY OF HAMPTON, NH

 Your first court date is usually your arraignment and not your trial.
 The purpose of an arraignment is for you to be told by the Judge what you are charged with and what the penalties are if convicted.
 It is also when you must enter a plea of guilty, not guilty or no contest.
 Typical you will plead not guilty at your arraignment.
 This gives you time to obtain a copy of your police reports, review the case and determine your best course of action.
 At trial the State must prove each and every element of its case beyond a reasonable doubt.

 A plea of NOLO, no contest or “admission to sufficient facts” are all equivalent to a guilty plea and will result in record of conviction in New Hampshire.
-Things such as a “general continuance”, “continuance in contemplation of dismissal” or a “CWOF” do not exist in New Hampshire.
+This plea only provides you minor protections if you are at risk of being sued in civil court.
+Things such as a “general continuance,” “continuance in contemplation of dismissal” or a “CWOF” do not exist in New Hampshire.

 SENTENCING MINIMUMS: